unravelin/gcb2gh/README.md

 wish to suggest a code change, please ensure the behaviour is tested in `go test`.
 The tests are already set up with a toy Docker daemon you can mock events from; and a GitHub API that will record the updates sent.

+Please ⭐ star this [cloud build feature request](https://issuetracker.google.com/issues/183851546) which would mean gcb2gh doesn't have to parse the build manifest itself.